Understanding Pet Anxiety: Helping Dogs and Cats Feel Calm and Secure

 Types of Pet Anxiety

+Noise and storm anxiety is one of the most recognizable forms.
 Thunder, fireworks, construction, or sudden loud sounds can trigger intense fear.
 Pets may hide, shake, pant heavily, or try to escape.
 Storm anxiety often worsens with age, especially in dogs.

 Simple Ways to Help Your Pet Feel More Secure